Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Prompt to Extract Concept Sets

 \section{Prompt to Extract Concept Sets}

-This is the prompt for Llama 3.1 8B Instruct to select the subset of contextual synonyms from the top 200 decoded tokens generated by Llama 3.1 8B.
+This is the prompt fed to the instruction model to select the subset of contextual synonyms from the top 100 decoded tokens for each decoder model.
 We use deterministic sampling for reproducibility and a repetition penalty of 1.1.

 \begin{quote}

 \ttfamily Find contextual synonyms for the word \{target\} in this text: \{input\_sequence\}

 Available tokens: \{decoded\_tokens\}